 Best hardtail mountain bikes: everything you need to know

-If you are trying to conquer black-rated descents on a hardtail, then yes, you need a frame that will accommodate the largest possible fork, longest possible dropper post and largest possible rear tyres.
+If you are trying to conquer black-rated descents on a hardtail, then yes, you need a frame that will accommodate the largest possible fork, longest possible dropper post and largest possible rear tires.

-For those riders who are more focussed on fitness, hardtails climb better than dual-suspension bikes because they have less mass and there is no energy loss being converted into suspension movement.
+For those riders who are more focused on fitness, hardtails climb better than dual-suspension bikes because they have less mass, and there is no energy loss being converted into suspension movement.

 Conversely, they can be a touch more punishing if you attempt to rally through rock gardens and huck enormous doubles.

-Without rear-suspension to cushion terrain, frame material and layup becomes an important consideration.
+Without rear-suspension to cushion terrain, frame material and layup become an important consideration.
 Diverse materials and tube sizes will absorb terrain impacts differently, which can either increase or decrease your ride comfort.

-An easy way to add more ride comfort to any hardtail, is by increasing its rear tyre size and allowing that additional air-volume in that tyre to act as a marginal suspension intermediary of sorts.
-To run a larger rear tyre you’ll need wider chain- and seat stay spacing.
+An easy way to add more ride comfort to any hardtail is by increasing its rear tire size and allowing that additional air volume in that tire to act as a marginal suspension intermediary of sorts.
+To run a larger rear tire you’ll need wider chain stay and seat stay spacing.

 Seat tube diameter is a huge influence on general ride comfort, too.
-If you are seated and rolling along on even terrain, or climbing - a great deal of terrain compliance results from your seat tube’s flexibility.
-The larger your seat tube diameter is, the harsher the ride quality will be seated on a fixed seatpost.
+If you are seated and rolling along on even terrain or climbing, a great deal of terrain compliance results from your seat tube’s flexibility.
+The larger your seat tube diameter is, the harsher the ride quality will be.
 This is the reason why 27.2mm seat tubes have remained in fashion with hardtail mountain bike designers.

 Seat tube diameter is a considerable specification decision for any hardtail rider.
 If you are going to roll big mileage and prefer a fixed seat post to save weight, the compliance of a 27.2mm tube diameter frame is important.
 Prefer having a more balanced riding experience with some fun on the descents?
-Then you’d need either a 30.9- or 31.6mm frame to accommodate most of the contemporary dropper seatpost configurations.
+Then you’d need either a 30.9mm or 31.6mm frame to accommodate most of the contemporary dropper seat post configurations.